sumayahtechcampus/hw-w04d02-js-gladiator/readme.md

 # JS Gladiator Arena

 The Emperor has commissioned you to build a Gladiator Arena.
-You will do so using your knowledge of object-oriented Javascript and ES6 classes.
+You will do so using your knowledge of object-oriented JavaScript and ES6 classes.

-All of your Javascript code will be written in `gladiator.js` and `arena.js`.
+All of your JavaScript code will be written in `index.js`, `gladiator.js` and `arena.js`.
 You can test your code by opening `index.html` in the browser and interacting with the console.

 ## Part 1: The Gladiator